Module manager: Dr DW Dixon

 On successful completion of the module students will have demonstrated the following skills:

 f.
-Work-Ready/Academic: Project work, problem solving & analytical skills,
+Work-Ready/Academic: Project work Problem solving & analytical skills, Critical & Creative thinking in application to Innovation.

 Engineering Management:

 Developing scope, managing resources, and planning time.
-Project objectives and quality, understanding teams, stakeholders, and managing expectations.
-Execution and risk management, communication of progress and managing the perception of your project.
-Using AI in support of the project.
+Project objectives & quality, understanding teams, stakeholders, engineering ethics and managing expectations.
+Execution and risk management and communication of progress.

 | Delivery type | Number | Length hours | Student hours |